istarlet/derby-city-drip/README.md

 ## Javascript Features Not Listed on Project Requirements
 `Use Leaflet.js to create an interactive map`

-I used Leaflet.js to create a map of Louisville and created a marker with a pop-up to mark where the fictional **Derby City Drip** coffee shop resides on the map.
+I used Leaflet.js to display a map of Louisville that you can zoom in and out of plus created a marker with a pop-up to mark where the fictional **Derby City Drip** coffee shop resides on the map.